Fault-tolerant syndrome extraction in [[n,1,3]] non-CSS code family generated using measurements on graph states: Bare ancilla code construction

+For example, if $g= P_3P_4P_1P_2P_5$, then each of the possible error locations $(a_1,a_2,a_3,a_4,a_5)$ corresponds to a fault on the ancilla qubit before the two-qubit gate corresponding to operators $P_3, P_4, P_1, P_2, P_5$ respectively.
+In Figure \ref{fig: measure syndrome faliure1}, we use different colors to identify these error locations $a_i$ and show how errors at different locations generate new hook errors $\operatorname{\rho}_g(a_i)$ on the data qubits.

-Now we discuss the two cases of hook errors for circuit-level uncorrelated and correlated hook errors, and show how the correctability of these errors for BACs depends on the weight($w_g$) of the stabilizers.
+Now we discuss the two cases of hook errors for circuit-level uncorrelated and correlated hook errors, and show how the correctability of these errors for BACs depends on the weight $w_g$ of the stabilizer $g$.